TKC-Labs/salt-modules/README.md

 Salt CI Tools: [modules/runners/citools.py](modules/runners/citools.py)

-Provides utility functions that CI workfliws might find helpful which can be exposed from the salt-api runner client.
+Provides utility functions that CI workflows might find helpful which can be exposed from the salt-api runner client.

 Functions:
   - `validate_pillar_pr `: Validate a PR by comparing the pillar data for the PR's target and incoming environments.